JancoNel/Riot-C2/README.md

 # Riot-C2

-cool little piece of malware , compile client will pyinstaller
+cool little piece of malware , compile client with pyinstaller

 Easy and simple to modify